alexvorxx/Zink-Mesa-Xlib/README.rst

   $ pip3 install dataclasses

 It's recommended to use meson-0.61.5 or newer.

+It's recommended to use GCC-11 and G++-11 or newer.

 After that, you need to build from source and install the following libraries.